leralik/harman-task/README.md

 ## Configure ALB Ingress

  Install the AWS Load Balancer Controller in the both EKS clusters.
- Annotate your Ingress resources to use ALB
+ Annotate  Ingress resources to use ALB
- Ensure your services are exposed via the ALB with proper routing.
+ Ensure  services are exposed via the ALB with proper routing.

 Set Up Route 53 DNS Records
-  Create DNS records in Route 53 to point your domain/subdomain to the ALB's DNS name.
+   Create DNS records in Route 53 to point domain/subdomain to the ALB's DNS name.

 ##  Security Configuration best practices